metaplex-foundation/docs/docs/token-metadata/v1.1.0/specification.md

 }
 ```

-#### New Instructions
+### New Instructions

-The following instructions have been added to support the new token standard:
+The following instructions have been added to support the new token specification:

-- CreateMetadataAccountV2
-- UpdateMetadataAccountV2
-- UpgradeMetadata
+- CreateMetadataAccountV2 -> Same as CreateMetadataAccount, But allows Collections and Use , also sets `TokenStandard`
+- UpdateMetadataAccountV2 -> Same as UpdateMetadataAccount, But allows Collections and Use , also sets `TokenStandard`
+- CreateMasterEditionV3 -> Same as CreateMasterEdition, but sets the `TokenStandard` on the NFT
+- VerifyCollection -> Allows a collection `verified` flag to become true on an NFT to represent a Certified Collection.
+Essentially this Officially Adds to a Collection.
+- UnVerifyCollection -> Allows a collection `verified` flag to become false on an NFT to represent a Certified Collection, Essentially this Officially Removes from a Collection.
+- Utilize -> Allows a limited "Use" semantic.
+Can be used to represent a ticket, pass, game item or physical item redemption.
+- ApproveUseAuthority -> Approve an authority to call `Utilize`
+- RevokeUseAuthority -> Remove a granted authority to call `Utilize`
+- ApproveCollectionAuthority -> Approve an authority to call `VerifyCollection`
+- RevokeCollectionAuthority -> Remove a granted authority to call `VerifyCollection`

 The first two perform the same role as their v1 versions but with support for the extra fields. `UpgradeMetadata` allows existing NFTs to be upgraded to support these new standards by adding the extra fields to their token metadata account.